m-d-Irfan/Backend_Gear_up_prisma_Stripe/README.md

-# GearUp 🏕️🚴‍♂️
+# GrabGear 🏕️🚴‍♂️
 **"Rent Sports & Outdoor Gear Instantly"**

-GearUp is a robust RESTful backend API for a sports and outdoor equipment rental service.
+GrabGear is a robust RESTful backend API for a sports and outdoor equipment rental service.
 It connects **Customers** who want to rent gear with **Providers** who manage their inventory, while **Admins** oversee the platform.

 The API is fully documented using Swagger and includes secure role-based authorization, automated payments via Stripe, and strict data validation.